clbarnes/catalysis/README.md

 ## Usage

-This package was designed with python 3.7.
+This package was designed with python 3.5.5, and is being updated for python 3.7.